 How to make strawberry mint mojitos

 I like to make the simple syrup a day ahead of time to really concentrate the strawberry flavor.
 However, it really only needs to be made an hour before making the cocktails so it has enough time to chill in the fridge.

-Once you are ready to make the cocktails, start by adding 3 Tbsp of the strawberry simple syrup and about 4 torn mint leaves to a glass.
+Once you are ready to make the strawberry mojitos, start by adding 3 Tbsp of the strawberry simple syrup and about 4 torn mint leaves to a glass.
 Then muddle together using a muddler.

-After that, add in the sparkling water, fresh lemon juice, ice, and gin!
+After that, add in the sparkling water, fresh lemon juice, ice, and rum!
 I recommend adding the ice before you add the sparkling water as the ice makes it fizz.
-Otherwise, the order you add the ingredients in doesn't matter!
+Otherwise, the order you add the ingredients it doesn't matter!
 Then, mix together with a spoon or stirrer.

 P.S- since I know I'll get asked, these glasses are actually from Goodwill.
 Truly one of my favorite places to purchase cocktail glasses!

-While this step is totally optional, I like to garnish these Strawberry Gin Cocktails with a fresh slice of strawberry and some mint to really bring the cocktail together.
+While this step is totally optional, I like to garnish these strawberry mint mojitos with a fresh slice of strawberry and some mint to really bring the cocktail together.
 Then, sip & enjoy!

 FAQ & Expert Tips:

-If you don't have a muddler, just use a long spoon and gently press down on the mint so it gets gently bruised and use it to crush up the larger pieces of strawberries.
+If you don't have a muddler, just use a long spoon and gently press down on the mint so it gets gently bruised.
+You can also use it to crush up the larger pieces of strawberries.